flegh113/FxWordlist/README.md

 # Additional Testing Wordlists

 The program includes two compact built-in wordlists for specific testing purposes.
-This wordlist includes 460 passwords which are only with numbers.
-They can be added to your build or combined with the target information via --merge.
-This allows you to create additional probable combinations.
+*You can incorporate these wordlists into your generation using --wordlist or combine them with target information using --merge.
+This allows the creation of additional probable combinations.$

-1 - Digit_passwords.txt
+## 1 - _Digit_passwords.txt_
 This wordlist consists of 460 passwords composed solely of numerical digits.
 It represents probable passwords involving numeric sequences.
 ```bash
 123